 Running a Black Friday sale can raise a lot of questions.
-Is my sale price appealing to customers and is it sustainable for me?
-Will members come to expect sales and devalue my actual price?
+Is my sale price appealing to customers and profitable for me?
+Will members come to expect sales?
 Am I going to be able to meet the demand post-sale?
-Will the sale be worth my time and effort?
+And most importantly, will the sale be worth my time and effort?

 This article gives you 5 tried and tested tips to help you run a successful Black Friday or Cyber Monday sale that converts visitors into customers.

-- Streamline the Member On-boarding and Order Fulfillment Process.
+- 3. Streamline the Member On-boarding and Order Fulfillment Process

 So, why the emphasis on Black Friday anyway?
 Well, Black Friday Sales can have a huge impact on your income statement.
 Some online entrepreneurs have been lucky enough to double their average monthly revenue during this short 4-day weekend sales period.

-If running a sale is not going to work for you in any way, don’t feel pressured to do it.
-There is also no guarantee that you will double your revenue or even have a decent amount of sales.
+If running a sale is not going to work for you, don’t feel pressured.
+There’s no guarantee that you’ll see a large number of sales.

-However, If you don’t try it you’ll never know how valuable running a sale could be for you or your business.
+However, If you don’t try at least once, you’ll never know how valuable running a sale could be for your business.
 There have been people who previously ran a sale and were pretty underwhelmed by the number of sales they made, but they did report that they learned a ton about their business, marketing, and customers.

 Whatever you decide to do, we hope that these 5 tips will help you to prepare properly for the sale season that is coming up.
 Good Luck!

 Pricing is an obvious aspect of running a sale.
 But finding the right price point can be tricky.
 Generally, when running a Black Friday Sale, you want to look at offering a greater discount and aim for mass sales.
-Jason Coleman had this to say when thinking about what discount to offer your users over the sale season (see his article here):
+Jason Coleman had this to say when thinking about what discount to offer your users over the sale season:

 “10% off feels lackluster, 25% off feels adequate, 50% off feels good, and anything more than that seems a little crazy but might be appropriate for products with low overhead.”